FarronF/limerick-council-meetings/meetings/2022/12/20-Meeting of the Travel & Transportation Strategic Policy Committee/Agenda - Travel & Transportation Strategic Policy Committee Meeting - 20th December 2022.md

 on the Limerick/Foynes Rail Line reinstatement will future proof the line to become a

 dual line.
-I ask this to prevent incurring extra costs at later stages.---
+I ask this to prevent incurring extra costs at later stages.
+---